mprinc/vuejs.org/src/v2/guide/render-function.md

 ![DOM Tree Visualization](/images/dom-tree.png)

-Every element is a node.
-Every piece of text is a node.
-Even comments are nodes!
+<span class='definition'>Every element is a node</span>. <span class='important'>Every piece of text is a node</span>. <span class='important'>Even comments are nodes</span>!
 A node is just a piece of the page.
 And as in a family tree, each node can have children (i.e. each piece can contain other pieces).

-Updating all these nodes efficiently can be difficult, but thankfully, you never have to do it manually.
+<span class='italic'>Updating all these nodes efficiently can be difficult</span>, but thankfully, you never have to do it manually.
 Instead, you tell Vue what HTML you want on the page, in a template:

 ```html
 <h1>{{ blogTitle }}</h1>